 The business area Consumer Products & Services develops and manages the range of products and services offered at Amsterdam Airport Schiphol.
 Its primary aim is to enable passengers to travel care-free and comfortably.
 This business area grants concessions for shops, restaurants, services and entertainment and operates a number of shops and the car parks.
 It also creates opportunities to advertise at Amsterdam Airport Schiphol.
-The Privium programme and the VIP centre offer a range of specific services for premium passengers.
 This part of the revenue is non-regulated and encompasses retail sales, concession income, car parking fees, rents, advertising and media revenues and other income and management fees.